hmchen47/DataScience/Notes/p01-Bayesian.md

     + checking convergence of a Markov chain to its equilibrium distribution not straightforward
     + diagnosing lack of convergence simply by observing erratic behavior of the sample values
     + fact: a chain w/ a steady trajectory $\neq$ sampling from the correct posterior distribution
-    + stucking in a particular area due to the choice of initial values
+    + stuck in a particular area due to the choice of initial values
     + solution:
       + best to run multiple chains from a adverse set of initial values
       + formal diagnostics to check whether these chains end up